 Equally important are the practical aspects of trading, including costs, order execution quality, the efficiency of deposit and withdrawal processes, the suitability of trading platforms, the variety of account options, and the availability of educational resources.

-Here’s the list of factors you should take into consideration when choosing a Forex account:
+The list of factors you should take into consideration when choosing a Forex account are listed below.

 - Regulatory Compliance